 Once again, there's no local dimming feature.
 The videos are still filmed so you can see how the backlight performs versus another TV.

 The HDR brightness is poor, as it doesn't get bright enough to make highlights pop.
 The EOTF doesn't follow the target PQ curve well either, as most scenes are darker than they should be.
+Near-blacks are raised a bit, so shadow details are maintained but dark scenes look blown out overall.

 The accuracy after calibration is remarkable.
 We didn't have to adjust the colors at all, and the white balance is slightly better.
 Both the gamma and the color temperature improved a bit, but not by much because we couldn't calibrate it too aggressively.

-You can see our recommended settings here.
+You can see our full calibration settings here.

 The TCL 4 Series looks similar to the TCL 4 Series/S434 Android 2020 with the way it upscales 1080p content, which is fantastic.

 The TCL 4 Series can't display a wide color gamut for HDR content.
 It has disappointing coverage of the Rec.
-2020 color space, and while it has better coverage of the DCI P3 color space used in most HDR content.
+2020 color space, and while it has better coverage of the DCI-P3 color space used in most HDR content.
 However, it's still not as good as higher-end TVs.

 The gradient handling is just decent.
 There's noticeable banding with most colors, especially darker shades, noticeable in scenes with shades of similar colors, like in a sunset.
 Setting the Gradation Clear setting to 'Low' or 'High' does a decent job at reducing the banding with the test pattern and in real content, but it also causes the loss of fine details in high-quality content.